 Along with 4G, you might have often noticed the ‘4G+’ symbol on your smartphone, which is nothing but an improved version.
 4G+ is also known as ‘LTE-A’ or ‘LTE Advanced’ in a few countries.
 It is much faster than the latter as it transfers more data through the network system, which eventually adds to a better user experience.
 4G can reach speeds up to 100Mbps, whereas the 4G+ (LTE-A) can reach over 1Gbps, with less than a few milliseconds of latency.
 A compatible device is required to use the service.

 What is the 4G+ technology?

 4G+ technology is a blend of various different technologies.
 It works using carrier aggregation that lets 4G+ enabled devices to receive data from multiple bands or frequencies at the same time, which doubles your internet speed.

-- 4G+ gives you faster Internet that facilitates online multiplayer gaming, multiple downloads of heavy files, streaming High Definition movies and videos with minimal buffering and many more data heavy tasks.
+- 4G+ gives you faster Internet that facilitates online multiplayer gaming, multiple downloads of heavy files

-- It can handle switching between cell phone towers more efficiently, which ensures fewer connectivity issues which we usually face while travelling
+- It can handle switching between cell phone towers more efficiently.
+Which ensures fewer connectivity issues that we usually face while travelling

 - Higher bandwidth

 - It will help in the deployment of 5G technology…..

 But how will 4G+ help the deployment of 5G?